-Children use all their senses to learn about the wonders of the world that surrounds them.
+Children use all their senses to learn about the wonders of the world.
 The colors and shapes found in nature astound them.
 The sounds of car horns and barking dogs alert them to potential danger.
 The comforting feeling that comes after touching the soft fur of a kitten or a puppy reminds them that the world can be a wonderful place to explore.

-Benefits of Sand-and-Water Play for Preschoolers
+Benefits of Sand and Water Play for Preschoolers

-• When sand gets wet, it has a tendency to clump together.
+- When sand gets wet, it has a tendency to clump together

-• Wet sand is better for building than dry sand.
+- Wet sand is better for building than dry sand

-- Wet sand sticks to fingers and clothing more than dry sand does.
+- Wet sand sticks to fingers and clothing more than dry sand does

-- Sand can be brushed away more easily if it’s dry than if it’s wet.
+- Sand can be brushed away more easily if it’s dry than if it’s wet

-Best Sand-and-Water Activities for Early Learners
+Best Sand and Water Activities for Early Learners

 If you’ve been toying with the idea of setting up a sensory table in or out of the classroom, take a moment to familiarize yourself with all the skills your littlest learners can develop.
 Sure, it’ll be messy.
-But if you keep a small supply of art smocks and a simple broom and dustpan nearby, a sand-and-water table is easily managed.
+But if you keep a small supply of art smocks and a simple broom and dustpan nearby, a sand and water table is easily managed.

-School Specialty has everything your preschool classroom needs to get started with sand-and-water activities, visit our comprehensive collection of supplies geared toward early learners today.
+School Specialty has everything your preschool classroom needs to get started with sand and water play activities.
+Visit our comprehensive collection of supplies geared toward early childhood learners today.